AlexThePy/Laptop_Price_Prediction/README.md

 source venv/bin/activate
 ```

 Your command prompt should now indicate that you're working inside the virtual environment.
-It’s common to see the name of the virtual environment (e.g., (venv)) prefixed to your command prompt.

 Step 3: Installing Dependencies